Best and worst supermarket loyalty cards

 Sainsbury’s Nectar card

 In addition, you'll now get weekly personalised offers each Friday, with bonus points on selected purchases.
-You can take the offers you like and ignore any you don’t.

 You can also use your Nectar card to collect and spend points with over 400 partners, including Argos, eBay, Esso, Amex, the Sky Store and Sainsbury’s Bank.